Bharathgowdabuu/Bharathgowdabuu/README.md

 Operating Systems: UNIX/ Linux, Windows, iOS, MAC.

 All My Repositories are private.
-I have been working on memristors, personal asistance, powersim api, machine learning applications in solving power system and renewable energy related problems. intrested contact me @iamceo@fxzettahertz.com/ info@fxzettahertz.com
+I have been working on memristors, personal asistance, powersim api, machine learning applications in solving power system and renewable energy related problems, State of the art content repository management tool
+With out of the box applications to handle customer relations management and compaigns.intrested contact me @iamceo@fxzettahertz.com/ info@fxzettahertz.com